khutchuasopi-ops/Qa-Manual-Testing-Portfolio/README.md

 Three defects were documented based on the recorded testing results.

-The execution report intentionally distinguishes between tests that were actually recorded and tests that were not executed or not recorded.
+The execution report distinguishes between tests that were actually recorded and tests that were not recorded.

 ---